Rules and Guidelines for IAU Scientific Meetings

 (d) a short list of topics to be addressed at the Meeting (up to 10 topics);

-(f) the full names and addresses of the proposed Editors; the first listed in the web form will be considered as the Contact Editor, with prime responsibility for contact with the IAU GS/AGS and with the Publisher; the Contact Editor must be an IAU member.
+(f) the full names and addresses of the proposed Editors; the first listed in the web form will be considered as the Contact Editor, with prime responsibility for contact with the IAU GS/AGS and with the Publisher.
+The Contact Editor must be an IAU member.

 Support letters from the coordinating division are no longer needed, since the Division Presidents rank proposals from their Division (see Section 3.7).
 In the case of a joint proposal with more than one division, a Coordinating Division must be named, with secondary divisions indicated.

-The full proposal has to be submitted by 1 December, two years before the year of the proposed meeting.
+Full proposals must be submitted by 1 December, two years before the year of the proposed meeting.
 No additional material may be accepted after that date.

-Once the proposal is submitted via the IAU Proposal Web Server it will be automatically sent to the GS and AGS, with a copy to the president of the Coordinating IAU Division.
+Once the proposal is submitted via the IAU Proposal Web Server it will be automatically sent to the IAU GS and AGS, with a copy to the president of the Coordinating IAU Division.

 3.2.
 Scientific Organising Committee